Suprafen/Telegram-Like-Drawing-Text-Editing/README.md

 - [X] Refactor existing code that’s used to set filling.
 Move it to NSLayoutManager
 - [X] Use provided by Telegram icons for buttons and make them change icons dynamically.
 - [X] Add an ability to drag text view after saving.

+### 12.12.22
+- [X] Make the size of text container to be dynamic.
+The size must depend on text font size and content.
+Don't allow scrolling.